 SEACAMP III sessions are open to students entering 9th through 12th grade in the upcoming fall with previous SEACAMP II experience.

 Sessions are limited to 28 students per session.
 Enrollment is accepted on a first-come, first-served basis and a partially refundable $300.00 deposit is required to secure a student’s spot in the session.
 Final Payment may be paid in addition to the Deposit to complete your student’s tuition payments.
 However, the Final Payment alone will not serve as a reservation for your SEACAMP session and should only be paid in addition to the Deposit.

-  Students 9th grade or older have the option to attend SEACAMP II & III consecutively, giving students the option to stay with us for two weeks and participate in two boat trips!
-SEACAMP II July 7 – 13, 2017 may be done consecutively with SEACAMP III.
+Students 9th grade or older have the option to attend SEACAMP II & III consecutively, giving students the option to stay with us for two weeks.

 SEACAMP III has even more opportunities for in-water skills, field research and observation than SEACAMPs I & II.
 The highlight of SEACAMP III is the boat trip.
 Students and staff members will board the Horizon Charters’ live-aboard dive boat The Horizon for a three-day live-aboard experience.
 The Horizon is one of the largest dive boats in Southern California and is comfortably equipped for many days at sea.
 The boat cruises through the night and in the morning students awake to find themselves at one of the southernmost Channel Islands.
 Conditions permitting, students may have the opportunity to dive, snorkel and kayak at Santa Barbara or San Nicholas Islands, in addition to Santa Catalina and San Clemente.
 Students who are 14 years or older and are certified have the opportunity to participate in the optional SCUBA program.
 While at sea, the group will participate in a collective research project focusing on local ecosystems.